spaderthomas/tdengine/README.md

 To build this project, you need to open a Visual Studio command prompt.
 This command prompt has the C++ linker, compiler, etc. already inserted into the path.
 If you try to build in a regular command prompt, you will not be able to find the build tools, and it will not work.

-To open a VS command prompt, open Visual Studio.
-Instead of picking a project, select "Continue without code".
-Then, to to `Tools` -> `Command Line` -> `Developer PowerShell`.
+To open a VS command prompt, press the Windows key and search for "x64 Native Tools Command Prompt for VS 2019".
+Selecting it should open a prompt.
 You'll use this prompt to build.

 Change directories into the root of the project, and run `tdbuild setup`.
 This will generate a few machine-specific files you need to build the project.
 Then, run `tdbuild` to build the project.
 You'll get some messages from the build tool.
 Once it builds, run `tdbuild run` to run the engine.